 To Catch a Yeti (1995) -***

 I’m beginning to think that maybe I should watch more children’s movies.
 True, there’s a tremendous amount of utter shit circulating under the kid-vid banner— utter shit unredeemed by even the tiniest traces of eccentricity, individuality, or imagination, at that.
 But buried amidst the dreck are at least a few kiddie flicks like To Catch a Yeti.
 On its face, this Canadian TV movie looks like a ten-years-too-late knock-off of E.T.: The Extraterrestrial, and to a certain extent that’s exactly what it is.
 Beneath that surface, however, is something dark and twisted, for To Catch a Yeti seems also to have been angling for the same audience as the early-90’s Addams Family movies.
 Pulling the main villain’s strings are a pair of rich reprobates who rather resemble an unendearingly evil version of Gomez and Morticia, and whose pubescent son left spoiled brat territory about three counties back to become a full-fledged juvenile serial killer.
-Both the family and the richly deserved abuse that gets heaped on the boy throughout the film are played for laughs, giving To Catch a Yeti the distinction of trying harder to wring comedy out of child abuse than almost any other film I’ve seen.
+Both the family and the richly deserved cruelties that get heaped on the boy throughout the film are played for laughs, giving To Catch a Yeti the distinction of trying harder to wring comedy out of child abuse than almost any other film I’ve seen.
 Meanwhile, in stark contratst, the aforementioned villain is played completely straight, except insofar as he looks absurd, has a comic sidekick, and is portrayed by the last performer on Earth whom you’d expect to see in the role of the world’s deadliest big-game hunter.
 By any normal standard, it’s a staggeringly misconceived production, but also one that I found unexpectedly charming.

 That “world’s deadliest big-game hunter” is Big Jake Grizzly (Meat Loaf, whose other forays into acting include Bloodrayne and The Rocky Horror Picture Show), while the comic sidekick is Arnie Blubberschwarzenkopf (Richard Howland)— but most folks don’t bother with all those syllables, and just call him “Blubber” instead.
-Grizzly and Blubber make for an unforgettable duo, the former broad and bulky with a wild mane of red-brown hair and the fashion sense of a post-apocalyptic barbarian from Greenland, the latter so diminutive that he might actually be a very tall midget and bearing a disbubing resemblance to Kevin Smith’s alter-ego, Silent Bob.
+Grizzly and Blubber make for an unforgettable duo, the former broad and bulky with a wild mane of red-brown hair and the fashion sense of a post-apocalyptic barbarian from Greenland, the latter so diminutive that he might actually be a very tall midget and bearing a disturbing resemblance to Kevin Smith’s alter-ego, Silent Bob.
 We first encounter the pair skulking around a part of the Nepalese Himalayas that looks suspiciously like Quebec; inevitably, this means they’re hunting yetis.
 Blubber has little faith in the undertaking, arguing plausibly that the capture of animals that don’t exist is beyond even the powers of Big Jake Grizzly.
 Jake, however, contends that yetis do exist, and that he’s seen one with his own eyes.
 The reason nobody else ever has is because they’ve all been looking for the wrong thing.
 The abominable snowman, or so Grizzly says, is no giant hominid, but rather a small, lemur-like creature.
 The only big thing about yetis is their disproportionately enormous feet, adapted to function as both snowshoes and skis!

 That’s not really what’s important now, though.
 What matters right now is that Grizzly never forgets a scent, and his nose tells him that a yeti is close at hand this very minute.
 In fact, it ought to be right… over… there.
 In that tent.
 Oh.
 Well, no matter.
 Any hunter worth his buck knife is a master of stealth, so it should be simple enough to sneak into the campsite, capture the animal, and abscond with it before the tent’s owners return, leaving no trace of the intrusion behind.
 Unless, of course, those owners are just over the crest of the next hill and on their way back even now— which is just where they are, and just what they’re doing.
 The campers are Dave Bristow (Jim Gordon) and a friend of his whose name I never caught over the din of the B-Fest crowd, although it might be Mike Kelly (in which case he’d be played by Terry Logan).
 They’re a couple of upstate New Yorkers, apparently just on vacation in fucking Nepal— which suggests that perhaps the makers of this movie genuinely didn’t realize how unlike Quebec the Himalayas really are.
 At first, Big Jake hopes to keep Bristow and his friend distracted long enough for the yeti to leave the shelter of the tent, so that they can resume the hunt, but no such luck.
 In fact, every moment Jake and Blubber hang around makes the campers a little more suspicious, and the yeti-hunters are eventually forced to withdraw empty-handed.